-We are an Irish family who Cook, Bake, Hunt and Eat.
-Mom bakes.
-Dad cooks.
-Kids eat and of course Dog eats too.
+We are an Irish family who love to cook, bake, hunt and eat.
 We live in Drogheda Co.
-Louth right in the centre of the Boyne Valley.
-We are very passionate about food and all that involves with getting it.
-We have rented an allotment and used our backyard, where we raised livestock and grew vegetables for the table.
-All done to help us fulfill the dream of becoming farmers with a strong passion for Food.
-We forage for seasonal ingredients for our recipes, be it crab apples for jam or hops for beer.
-We also hunt for some of the best venison this country has to offer.
-All of our recipes and photographs are our own.
-Follow our Irish Food Blog and be kept updated with our journey to becoming self reliant on our own farm someday.
-We hope you get inspired by our experience.
+Louth, right in the centre of the Boyne Valley.
+We are very passionate about food and all that involves with sourcing it and we will travel as far as it takes to get it.
+In the past we have rented an allotment where we raised livestock and grew vegetables for the table.
+All done to help us gain the experience of becoming farmers with a strong passion for food.
+I forage for seasonal ingredients for our recipes, be it crab apples for jam or hops for beer.
+I also hunt for some of the best venison this country has to offer.
+I have recently become a beekeeper and am now managing a number of hives.
+All of our recipes and photographs are my own.
+Follow my Irish Food Blog and be kept updated with my journey as I try to become self reliant on our own farm someday.
+I hope you get inspired by my quest.

 You can follow us on Twitter – @marriedwithc

 Or get in touch by Email – firstname.lastname@example.org

 Or Instagram – marriedwithcauldron